fdcl-gwu/fdcl-gwu.github.io/README.md

 ## Development

 Github automatically publishes the `master` branch.
-If you want to try a different theme or make modifications, try to use a different branch and check that it is working locally before merging and pushing to Github.
+If you want to try a different theme or make modifications, try to use a different branch and check that it is working locally before merging and pushing automatically.